BaadMaro/CTF/IDEH-2021-Writeups/Investigator/README.md

 We have a gps latitude 45 deg 48' 0.15" and the gps altitude is missing.
 In the challenge description the solution is to find the plus code.

 Plus Codes are like street addresses for people or places that don’t have one.
-Instead of addresses with street names and numbers, Plus Codes are based on latitude and longitude, and displayed as numbers and letters. https://maps.google.com/pluscodes/
+Instead of addresses with street names and numbers, Plus Codes are based on latitude and longitude, and displayed as numbers and letters.

+https://maps.google.com/pluscodes/

-We can't find the place directly without gps altitude so we need to collect all the information that we have to find place in the image.
+We can't find the place directly without gps longitude so we need to collect all the information that we have to find place in the image.

-We have an XMP:CreateDate that support time zone unlike EXIF:CreateDate.
+We have an XMP:CreateDate that support time zone.
 It mention the GMT +1 time zone.

 ```
 Creation Date                   : 2021:02:28 13:08:06+01:00
 ```
 So the place that we search it's in a GMT +1 time zone.

-The GPS latitude 45 deg 48' 0.15" is in the DMS(Degrees Minutes Seconds) format we can convert it the the DD (decimal degrees) :
+The GPS latitude 45 deg 48' 0.15" is in the DMS(Degrees Minutes Seconds) format we can convert to the DD (decimal degrees) :
 ```
 45° 48' 0.15" = 45° + 48'/60 + 0.15"/3600 = 45.80004°
 ```